Furia25/webserv/README.md

 `webserv` uses a [**TOML/1.1.0**](https://toml.io/en/) configuration format, parsed by a hand-written tokenizer and parser that strictly validates the standards.

-The full reference with every available key, its type, valid range, and default is in [`config/reference.config.toml`](config/reference.config.toml).
+The full reference with every available key, its type, valid range, and default is available on the wiki page [`Configuration`](https://github.com/Furia25/webserv/wiki/Configuration).
 Below is a quick overview of the structure.

 ### Top-level sections